m4sterbunny/ParasitesWithoutBorders/Indexing/Edition7/Procedure.md

 ![Post_Processing Names](https://github.com/m4sterbunny/ParasitesWithoutBorders/blob/master/images/Post_Processing3.png)
 * Select the "Deal as name format 2 option" for Last Name, First Name The software handles all middles names as Last Name, First Name, Middle Names

+### Check Words Not Found

+It may be that edits to the book's text result in a term no longer existing and hence a valid "word not found".
+More problematic are any false negatives, words that exist in the text and are not found.
+With all settings adjusted correctly (such as not reading the book as visual text (Step 3)) hyphenated words can be picked up, therefore any other missing words may indicate an issue.